yujun0-0/MMA-Net/dataset/README.md

     **PNG-format images**

     >The images are in **'P' model**, the points of each lane are fitted into a curve by third-order polynomial, and expanded into a lane-region with a certain width.
-Empirically, on 1,920 �� 1,080 frames, the lane width is 30 pixels.
+Empirically, on 1,920 ¡Á 1,080 frames, the lane width is 30 pixels.
 For lower-resolution frames, the width is reduced proportionally.

     **JSON-format files**